 The Act governing passports is the PASSPORTS ACT 1992.

-You should then send your completed application form and the other necessary documents and information (see below) to a Passport Office.
-For contact details, see the Internal Affairs website at www.dia.govt.nz (under Passports/How to contact us).
+You should then send your completed application form and the other necessary documents and information to the required address.

 As well as your completed application form, you'll need to provide proof of your citizenship and identity.
 You can do this by providing your (current or expired) New Zealand passport, or, if you don't have a NZ passport, by providing: